steveandroulakis/shell-novice/00-breakingTheIce.md

 I don't have time to:

 1. rich across to a mouse
-2. jerk a mouse a bit and simultaneously find search for a pointer on the screen
+2. jerk a mouse a bit and simultaneously search for a pointer on the screen
 3. navigate to firefox icon and double click on it

 This is too long...